tolukusan/django-react-hybrid-template/README.md

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+We follow ([this guide](https://www.saaspegasus.com/guides/modern-javascript-for-django-developers/integrating-javascript-pipeline-vite/#how-hot-module-replacement-works-with-vite-and-django-vite))

 Currently, two official plugins are available: